 -

-3.x Gateway – Configuration is stored in an unencrypted LMDB database directory,
+3.x Gateway: The data plane node stores the configuration in an unencrypted LMDB database directory,

 Data plane nodes use the cached configuration until they can reconnect.
-Once reconnected, the Control Plane sends the latest configuration.
-It does not queue or replay any older configuration changes.
+Once reconnected, the control plane sends the latest configuration.
+The control plane does not queue or replay any older configuration changes.

 Yes: